wolfbiter/kane-quneo-mixxx/README.md

 desired distance {1,4,8,16}.
 The track will jump either forwards or backwards appropriately.
 If the track's metadata contains the correct BPM information, jump will jump exactly on the beatgrid.
 If the pressed jump button is held, the deck will continue jumping in discrete steps of a number of beats equal to the number held until the button is released.
-NOTE: Both the hold time and jump speed resulting from a jump button hold can be [customized](#iii-customizing-this-preset).
+  - **NOTE**: Both the hold time and jump speed resulting from a jump button hold can be [customized](#iii-customizing-this-preset).
-NOTE: Activating jumping mode will automatically toggle off looping mode, whereas deactivating jumping mode will automatically toggle on looping mode.
+  - **NOTE**: Activating jumping mode will automatically toggle off looping mode, whereas deactivating jumping mode will automatically toggle on looping mode.
 These behaviours are for ease of use while DJing.
+  - **NOTE**: While a deck is playing, jumping triggers on button release instead of press.
 + *JumpLoop Mode* (looping LED orange and either forward or backward LED red) can be achieved by toggling looping mode while already in jumping mode.
 While in jumploop mode, pressing {1,4,8,16} will jump the deck that number of beats forward or backward depending upon which jump is on, and then loop over that many beats.
 This is incredibly useful if,